JimHagan/otel-workshop/lab_1-Setting_up_environment.md

 If the deployment was successful, you should see a node called `minikube` in a table, along with some basic information about the cluster.

 ## Export environment variables
-1. Sign into your [New Relic](https://one.newrelic.com) account.
+1. Sign into your [New Relic](https://one.newrelic.com) account
 2. Locate your **ingest license** key from your account's [API keys list](https://one.newrelic.com/api-keys), and copy the key.
-Replace all instances of `<NEWRELIC_INGEST_LICENSE_KEY>` below with this value.
+Replace all instances of `<NEWRELIC_INGEST_LICENSE_KEY>` below with this value
 3. Run the following commands to export the environment variables below, which configure the generated OpenTelemetry data to be sent to your account.
-Save these commands in a notes file for later reference.
+Save these commands in a notes file for later reference

 ```bash
 export OTEL_EXPORTER_OTLP_ENDPOINT=https://otlp.nr-data.net:4317